Fan View: 'No one should blame De Gea' - Africans react as Manchester United lose Europa League final to Villarreal | Goal.com

 Fan View: 'No one should blame De Gea' - Africans react as Manchester United lose Europa League final to Villarreal

-The missed chance cost Ole Gunnar Solskjaer’s side the Europa League trophy as Villarreal claimed their first major European title.
+The failed penalty cost Ole Gunnar Solskjaer’s side the Europa League trophy as Villarreal claimed their first major European title.

-With De Gea acquitted, a section of fans on the continent are pointing fingers at Marcus Rashford and Solskjaer for the loss because of the forward’s missed chances and the coach’s selection dilemma.
+With De Gea acquitted, a section of the fans on the continent were pointing fingers at Marcus Rashford and Solskjaer for the loss because of the forward’s missed chances earlier in the game, and the coach’s selections.

 De Gea Before the penalty shootout #UELfinal pic.twitter.com/rsSyw1fBtK— Femi Femo (@FemiFemo12) May 26, 2021